- Massive interior

 Overall, the 2018 Passat rates 7 out of 10 for safety.
 (Read more about how we rate cars.)

 All Passats come with a rearview camera, anti-lock brakes, six airbags, and stability control.
 Optional on the base Passat S and standard otherwise are automatic emergency braking, blind-spot monitors, and rear cross-traffic alerts.
 On the Passat S, those features run a reasonable $495.

 SE and higher trims include adaptive cruise control.

 In government testing, the Passat earns five stars overall—albeit just four stars for rollover and front-crash protection.

-Additionally, the Passat doesn’t offer the same impact protection for front seat passengers as it does for drivers, according to the IIHS.
+The Passat doesn’t offer the same impact protection for front seat passengers as it does for drivers, according to the IIHS.
 VW’s mid-size sedan scored just a “Marginal” rating in the passenger-side small-overlap test, while it earned a “Good” when the same test was conducted on the driver’s side.
-The IIHS says that this could mean that the Passat was engineered specifically for its test, but the results don’t yet factor into the Top Safety Pick award.
+The IIHS says that this could mean that the Passat was engineered specifically for its test.

 2018 Volkswagen Passat

 The 2018 Volkswagen Passat is available in a wide array of trim levels and a fantastic warranty, but not all represent a great value.